-You can build a better workplace if you find time to ask people what made them feel respected.
+You can build a better workplace if you find time to ask people what makes them feel respected.
 They will appreciate it.

 In some companies, there are efforts to westernize their culture.
 Calling people by their first name, absent the honorifics madam or sir, may seem a good idea.

-But it does not mean that it is much better than respecting the culture of the place.
+But it does not mean it is much better than respecting the place’s culture.

 People do not leave their cultural values when they enter your company.
 Do not force them to live double lives.

-When I was in college, people often go to the store of Mister Salamat.
+When I was in college, people often went to the store of Mister Salamat.
 His surname is not Salamat.
-Students gave him that name because he always says thank you to everyone.
+Students gave him that name because he always said thank you to everyone.

-Even if you just stay in his store and don’t buy anything, he’ll be thankful to you for dropping by.
+Even if you just want to stay in his store and don’t buy anything, he’ll be thankful to you for dropping by.
 This made the students love him.
-And yes, they go to his store if they want to eat or buy school supplies.
+And yes, they go to his store to eat or buy school supplies.

 They reciprocated his goodness.